casualinfrared/PistolFight/README.md

 # PistolFight

 A game I made in 2019 for a unit at Bournemouth and Poole college.

 # Prerequisites

 Python 3 and Pygame.

+## Installing Pygame

+### Windows

-To install pygame: open a console window and type in: 'python3 -m pip install pygame'
+To install pygame: open a console window and type in: <code>python3 -m pip install pygame</code>

+### Linux

+Preferably, install pygame with your distribution's package manager.
+On Arch Linux that would be <code>sudo pacman -S python-pygame</code>

 # Controls

 W A S D = Move Player 1

-Left CTRL = Player 1 Shoot
+Left CTRL = Player 1 Shoots

 Arrow keys = Move Player 2